cbkarki/DataBase/README.md

 # Student Academic Pipeline
 This database stores information of students for application untill graduation.
-A typical pipeline is students starts with application, admission, enrollment and ends with graduation.
+A typical pipeline is students starts with application, get admission, get enrolled and ends with graduation.

 ## Data Base Structure
 This database has three layers,